lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 from the command line to be able to launch libreoffice if it keeps crashing at startup.

+If you are about to close a document without saving it in libreoffice a dialog will popup asking :guilabel:`Save changes to document before closing?`.
+If you do not want to save what you were working on press the :guilabel:`Don't Save` button.
+To not quit libreoffice press the :guilabel:`Cancel` button.
+To Save the document to not lose your work press the :guilabel:`Save` button.

 Screenshot
 ----------
 .. image:: libreoffice.png